Buy the new book

 The new book Secret to Sultan.
-Coming in October.
+Available Now in

 From the streets of 1950s Dublin, disowned by society, to the dizzying heights of a London music video producer and beyond.
 The next chapter of the best-selling book, Secret Child, regales the true journey of Gordon Lewis, who was born in a hostel for single mothers but desperately wanted more for his family and stopped at nothing to achieve it.
 After developing an interest in music and pop culture, young Gordon set about immersing himself in the world he would eventually become a top player in.
 However success doesn’t happen overnight – something Gordon learnt the hard way.

 ‘I was riding on the crest of a wave but also flying by the seat of my pants’